abhishm/blog/_posts/2017-05-26-Policy-Gradient-with-RNN.md

 ## Concluding Remarks

-Recurrent Neural Network can be used to solve RL problem even when the Markovian assumptions are not valid.
+Recurrent Neural Network can be used to solve RL problem when the Markovian assumptions are not valid.
+In our upcoming blogs, we will show how this RNN policy, equipped with few more tricks, can efficiently solve Atari games.